2022 Liberty Bowl: Aftermath

 As a result of the game, Arkansas finished with a winning season and a final record of 7–6, while Kansas finished a losing season with a final record of 6–7.
-Kansas quarterback Jalon Daniels performed to expectations and set a Liberty Bowl record with 544 net passing yards, and his 37 completions, five touchdown passes, and six total touchdowns (including his one rushing touchdown) all set Liberty Bowl records as well.
+Kansas quarterback Jalon Daniels set a Liberty Bowl record and a Kansas program with 544 passing yards, and his 37 completions, five touchdown passes, and six total touchdowns (including his one rushing touchdown) all set Liberty Bowl records as well.
 Kansas drew the game even from an 18-point deficit entering the fourth quarter, and they would have become the second team to overcome a deficit of 18 points or more during the 2022 season, after Houston did so against Memphis on October 8, had they won the game.

-Arkansas quarterback KJ Jefferson was named most valuable player.
+Arkansas quarterback KJ Jefferson was named the game's most valuable player, having completed 19 of 29 pass attempts (65.5%) for 287 yards with two touchdowns and one interception, plus 130 yards and 2 touchdowns on 14 carries.

 On December 29, the day following the game, the targeting call on Arkansas cornerback Quincey McAdoo in double overtime was overturned following a review of the play by the NCAA Football Rules Committee and coordinator of officials Steve Shaw.
-The conclusion of the review was that the play by McAdoo was not targeting and that he should not have been disqualified for the remainder of the game; additionally, he will not have to sit out the first half of Arkansas' 2023 opener against Western Carolina.
-The play was one of several controversial calls noted by analysts, which also included a fumble call against Arkansas wide receiver Matt Landers in the fourth quarter that was upheld after replay review despite the appearance that Landers still had possession of the ball when he hit the ground.
+The conclusion of the review was that the play by McAdoo was not targeting and that he should not have been disqualified for the remainder of the game; additionally, he did not have to sit out the first half of Arkansas' 2023 opener against Western Carolina.